-Independent Non-Executive Directors are free from any business or other relationship that could, or could be perceived to, materially interfere with their independent judgement and are willing to express their opinions openly at the Board table.
+Independent Non-Executive Directors are free from any business or other relationship that could, or could be perceived to, materially interfere with their independent judgement, and are willing to express their opinions openly at the Board table.
 The Board does not consider it possible to list comprehensively the criteria for independence.
-The approach and attitude of each Non-Executive Director is critical, in addition to other relevant factors which may include whether a Non-Executive Director:
+The approach and attitude of each Non-Executive Director is critical, in addition to other relevant factors which may include whether a Non-Executive Director is currently, or within the last three years was:

-- is a substantial shareholder of Qantas or an officer of, or otherwise associated directly with, a substantial shareholder of Qantas; - has, within the last three years, been employed in an Executive capacity by the Qantas Group; - has, within the last three years, been a principal of a material professional advisor or a material consultant to the Qantas Group, or an employee materially associated with the service provided; - is a material supplier or customer of the Qantas Group, or an officer of, or otherwise associated directly or indirectly with, a material supplier or customer; - has any material contractual relationship with the Qantas Group other than as a Director; - has served on the Board for a period which could materially interfere with the Director's ability to act in the best interests of the Qantas Group (and it is neither possible nor appropriate to assign a fixed term to this criteria); - is free from any interest, position, association or other relationship which could, or could be reasonably perceived to, materially interfere with the Director's ability to act in the best interests of Qantas; or - receives performance-based remuneration (including options or performance rights) from, or participates in, an employee incentive scheme.
+- a substantial shareholder of Qantas, or a representative, officer or employee of, or otherwise associated directly with, a substantial shareholder of Qantas: - employed in an Executive capacity by the Qantas Group; - a principal of a material professional advisor or a material consultant to the Qantas Group, or an employee materially associated with the service provided; - a material supplier or customer of the Qantas Group, or an officer of, or otherwise associated directly or indirectly with, a material supplier or customer; - in a material contractual relationship with the Qantas Group other than as a Director; - on the Board for a period which could materially interfere with the Director's ability to act in the best interests of the Qantas Group (and it is neither possible nor appropriate to assign a fixed term to this criteria); - free from any interest, position, association or other relationship which could, or could be reasonably perceived to, materially interfere with the Director's ability to act in the best interests of Qantas; or - a recipient of performance-based remuneration (including options or performance rights) from, or participates in, an employee incentive scheme.

 Each Director is required to disclose to the Board, on an immediate and ongoing basis, if he or she has an interest or relationship which is likely to impact materially on his or her independence or if a Director believes he or she may no longer be independent.

 Qantas believes that the materiality thresholds set out below are relevant to assessing the independence of Non-Executive Directors:

-- a relationship which accounts for more than 10 per cent of the Director's gross income (other than Directors' fees paid by Qantas); and - when the relationship is with a firm, company or entity, in respect of which the Director (or any associate) has more than a 20 per cent shareholding in a private company or a 2 per cent shareholding in a listed company.
+- a relationship which accounts for more than 10 per cent of the Director's gross income (other than Directors' fees paid by Qantas); and - when the relationship is with a firm, company or entity, in respect of which the Director (or any associate) has more than a 10 per cent shareholding in a private company or a 2 per cent shareholding in a listed company.